akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Courtship Begins

 Sir Guy lingered through the afternoon.
 He walked with her in the garden, praising her herbcraft.
+His eyes swept past her, taking a quick, calculating inventory of the sturdy timber hall, the full barns, and the rich fields beyond.

+Beatrice saw only the sympathy in his smile and the extraordinary warmth in his voice.
+To her, this travel-stained stranger was like a saint on horseback.

 He asked about the manor, about the boundaries, about the iron pits.
 He asked about Harold.
 He asked about her mother.

 ‘You manage all this yourself?‘ He looked at the hall, the barns, the fields.
 ‘A rare thing, woman who knows what she is about.
-Many women I know are as changeable as the weather.’
+Most women I know are as changeable as the weather.’

-She shrugged, but she was secretly pleased.
+She was about to reply *pehaps you have not known many women*, but thought better of it and shrugged instead, secretly pleased.
 ‘My father taught me.‘

 ‘A rare father, then.‘

 *It was enjoyable, having someone to talk to.
 She had been lonely, with her father away.
 The hall was quiet.
-And Sir Guy was handsome, and attentive, and he had brought news of Harold.
+And Sir Guy was handsome, and attentive, and he had brought her news of Harold.
 She liked the way he looked at her as if she were worth looking at.*

 As they walked, he spoke of his own father.
 ‘My father served the crown,‘ he said, his voice flat.
-‘He died for this land.
-I am trying to make something of what he left me.‘
+‘He died for this land, unrewarded and forgotten.
+I am trying to make something of what little he left me.‘

-Beatrice felt a pang of sympathy.
+Beatrice looked at him with sympathy.
 She knew what it was to lose a parent.
 ‘I am sorry,‘ she said.
+‘That must have been hard for you.’

-He smiled — a thin, tight smile.
+He looked at her strangely, then gave a thin, tight smile.
 ‘It is what it is.‘

 ---

 ### Warning 2: The Reeve

 Later that week, the reeve met Beatrice at the gate, his face troubled.
-‘My lady, that knight — the one who passed through — he was asking about the boundaries.‘
+‘My lady, I thought it right that you should know that he was asking about the boundaries, that knight fellow was.‘

 Beatrice frowned.
 ‘The boundaries?‘

 ‘Aye.
-Where the land ends, who holds what, whether any of it has been sold or disputed.‘
+Where the land ends, who holds the next, whether any of it has been sold or disputed.‘

 She shrugged.
-‘He is interested in how we manage.
+‘I suppose that he is interested in how we manage.
 That is not unusual.‘

 The reeve shook his head.
-‘I have been managing this land for twenty years, my lady.
-Men who ask about boundaries are not usually planning to help you keep them.‘
+‘I have been managing this land for almost twenty years, my lady, and my father before me.
+Strange men who ask too much about boundaries rarely plan to keep them.‘

-‘He was just being curious.‘
+‘My father taught me the importance of walking the boundary, and I surely respect it,’ she reasoned with him.
+‘It is no sin to be curious.‘

-‘A man who is just curious does not ask how much the land is worth.‘
+‘Then I‘ll leave it at this: a man who is merely curious does not ask how much the land is worth.‘

-*Beatrice said nothing.
-The reeve was old and cautious.
-He did not know Sir Guy.
-She did not want to hear this.*
+Beatrice said nothing further. *The reeve was being overly cautious, as was his job to be so.
+He did not know her new friend like she did.*

 ---